hawkinsw/quic-wg-wiki/Quantum-Readiness-test.md

 The client who wants to test Quantum readiness inserts the parameter in the transport parameter list.
 Servers should ignore this parameter.
 Clients should ignore this parameter when decoding the Server hello message.

+As an alternative, clients can send a large TP with an ID reserved for greasing, or split small ClientHello into multiple QUIC packets.